Resume Tips to Get Your Resume Noticed

 Due to the competitiveness of today’s job market and ability to send out resumes en masse, it’s especially important to take time to craft an effective resume.
 You want your resume to stand out in the crowd!
 Some basic resume tips are covered in this article.

 Gone are the days of a tasked-based resume with an inventory of a position’s responsibilities, coupled with a standard list of personal aptitudes.
 This has been replaced with an achievement/accomplishment based document that depicts you as a proactive candidate and demonstrates your unique value to the organization.

-Here are Some Resume Tips to Get Started:
+Here are Some Resume Tips to Get Started

 Use a heading format on your title so that it immediately stands out.
 The rest of your resume should be written to support this area of expertise (only claim what you have!)

 Here are a few action verbs to start with: orchestrated, devised, instructed, spearheaded, maximized, led, directed, streamlined, oversaw, managed, motivated, controlled, delegated, consolidated, generated, implemented, proposed, specified, etc.